 -

-FPS: frames per second: Used to indicate
+FPS: frames per second: Used

-by the camera.
-The faster the refresh rate (number is larger),
+is usually controlled by the camera.
+The faster the

-the "smoother" any movement of the specimen will appear.
+movement of the specimen will appear.

 Top